Home » Bread Recipes » Sourdough Starter 101: A 7-Day Guide To Your First Loaf

 3. Cover the bowl with a tea towel, and allow dough to rise for about 12 hours.

-4. Once the dough has risen, knead the dough again and set in a floured bowl (I use these lovely bamboo Banneton bowls which give the dough that nice swirl on top) for the second rise.
+4. Once the dough has risen, knead the dough again and set in a floured bowl (I use lovely bamboo Banneton bowls which give the dough that nice swirl on top) for the second rise.
 Coat top with 1 tablespoon of olive oil to keep tea towel from sticking.
 Cover with tea towel, and allow dough to rise again for another 2 hours.

 5. TIME TO BAKE!
 Preheat the oven to 450 degrees Fahrenheit.
 Place the Dutch oven in the oven while its heating up, so it is nice and hot when you are ready to add the dough.